Route 66 - The Art of Photographing Nothing

 Saturday

 Directions to the Daggett, the Dagger Cemetery, and Bagdad Cafe.
-Once we leave the motel, by 8:30 a.m. or so, we will turn left out of the parking lot and then right on Barstow Road to the I-15 freeway.
+Once we leave the motel, by 9: am or so, we will turn left out of the parking lot and then left on Barstow Road to the I-40 freeway.

-Take the I-15 east, then the I-40 east, and drive about 10 miles, exiting at the Daggett - Yermo Road.
+Take the I-40 east, and drive about 10 miles, exiting at the Daggett - Yermo Road.
 Head north, over the tracks and turn right - east - onto Historic Route 66 (National Trails Highway).
-Park in the dirt lot on the right, just past the market on the left.
+We’ll photograph the funky Desert Market and a junkyard across and up the street.

-Directions to Ludlow: From the cafe, continue on the National Trails Highway (Route 66); we make make a stop or two along the way to Ludlow before we make an official rest stop at the Chevron station across the street from the Ludlow Cafe.
-We will re-group and drive a short distance to photograph some of the old buildings in the Ludlow area.
+Directions to Ludlow: From the cafe, continue on the National Trails Highway (Route 66); we may make a stop or two along the way to Ludlow before we make an official rest stop at the Dairy Queen.

-Directions to Roys: drive another 25 miles east, on Route 66, to the little community of Amboy.
+Directions to Roys: Drive another 25 miles east, on Route 66, to the little community of Amboy (we may stop short if we find something interest to photograph).
 Let's regroup at Roy's Motel and Cafe.
-This is a good place to have the lunch you brought.
 There's a restroom and gift shop at Roy's.
 We may drive a few miles east of Roy's to visit some abandoned structures before returning to Roy's.

 Directions to National Chloride Company: From Roy's we will retrace our way about a mile, crossing the railroad tracks and turning left onto Amboy Road.
-Continue south about 5 miles to National Chloride - continue just past the entrance (on the left) and park on the right, next to the salt flats.
-We'll explore the salt flats and walk together to the "bone yard."
-Time permitting, we will return along Amboy to the Hill Brothers salt factory, on the right, about a mile before Route 66, and make some final photographs while we await sunset.
+Continue south about 5 miles to the defunct National Chloride salt mining operation.
+Continue just past the entrance (on the left) and we’ll park on the right for a look at desert water. .

-Directions to Peggy Sue's and Barstow: We will simply turn west on Route 66 (National Trails Highway) and follow the signs back to Barstow.
+Directions to Peggy Sue's and Barstow: We will return the way we came and turn west, back on Route 66 (National Trails Highway) and follow the signs back to Barstow.
 We'll want to eat dinner, and one place to do it before reaching Barstow will Peggy Sue's in Yermo.
-Exit Daggett - Yermo Road, follow it north to the I-15, turn right just before the freeway underpass, and Peggy Sue's will be on the right.
+Exit Daggett - Yermo Road, follow it north to the I-15, turn right just before the freeway underpass, and Peggy Sue's will be on the left.
 If you go under the freeway underpass, you went a little to far.
-Otherwise, make the 75 mile drive to Barstow, where there are a multitude of restaurants.
+Otherwise, make the 70 mile drive to Barstow, where there are a multitude of restaurants.

 Sunday

-Directions to the Route 66 Museum: From the motel, turn left onto W. Main Street, then turn left again onto N. 1st Street.
+Directions to the Amtrak station: Breakfast.
+From the motel, turn right onto Main Street, then turn right again onto N. 1st Street.

 Remember: Bring a good California road map and/or make sure you have Google Maps and/or Apple Maps on your phone..
 For those who enjoy exploring the Internet, it's possible to view and download maps for all the places we will visit over the weekend.